 - Payments reimbursed or to be reimbursed by other public or private sector grants

-The period for which you must spend the grant funding is from the signature of grant agreement between your organisation and Centrepoint until 12 January 2026.
+The period for which you must spend the grant funding is from signature of grant agreement between the organisation and Centrepoint until 19 February 2027.

-- Applications should be submitted via the online form by 5pm, 14 October 2025
+- Applications should be submitted via the online form and the required attachments emailed to grants@centrepoint.org, by 5pm 30 April 2026.

 All applicants will undergo due diligence checks by Centrepoint to assess if they have the basic financial and organisational policies and processes in place.
 These include areas such as; safeguarding, information security and fraud prevention and adequate financial management processes.

 We have a simple application form that applicants will be asked to complete.
-This includes organisational details and asking applicants to identify the number of young people they will support.
+This includes organisational details and asking applicants to identify the number of young people they will support and the number of rooms refurbished.
+Applicants are also required to include a calculation for turnover of young people within the grant period so that they can provide new residents with soft furnishings of their own.

-- Enable as many organisations within the Partnership (who directly support young people moving on) to benefit from funding
+- To enable as many organisations within the Partnership (who have accommodation) to benefit from funding

-- Ensure a balance between small and larger organisations receiving funding
+- To ensure a balance between small and larger organisations receiving funding

-- Ensure that the distribution of funding is balanced geographically
+- To ensure that the distribution of funding is balanced geographically

-These criteria could mean some applicants do not receive funding or only a proportion of the funding they applied for in this round but could apply for subsequent rounds.
+These criteria could mean some applicants do not receive funding or only a proportion of the funding they applied form in this round but could apply for subsequent rounds.
+We anticipate that the average value of the grant will be between £2,000 and £5,000.

-The end of grant report will ask organisations to provide a summary of how they felt the funding contributed to the outcomes of the More Than a Roof: Move On Grant Programme and report on the expenditure of the grant funding.
+The report will ask organisations to provide a short summary of how they felt the funding contributed to the outcomes of the More Than a Roof - Grant Programme and report on the expenditure of the grant funding.

 Organisations will also be asked to:

-- Gather feedback from the young people when they have expended the funding regarding whether they felt the grant met the stated aim and outcomes of the programme
+- Undertake a short questionnaire with the young people regarding whether they felt the grant met the stated aim and outcomes of the fund

 - Submit anonymised demographics data on the young people benefiting from the funding